 Kevin's 2006 Polaris Ranger Mule received minor damages and was removed from the scene of the crash by the owner.

-This fatality crash was investigated by the Missouri State Highway Patrol and with the assistance of Troop A. This is Troop A's 6th fatality crash and 6th fatality.
+This ATV-crash was investigated by the Missouri State Highway Patrol and with the assistance of Troop I, Dent County Sheriff's Department, Lenox Fire Department, and Salem Ambulance District.